15 Cheapest Universities in Minnesota for International Students

 2. Martin Luther College

 One of the universities you should definitely check out for practical reasons is Martin Luther College.
 Here, you can finish your master's degree with minimal stress on your finances.
-After all, the tuition rate for graduate studies at Martin Luther College is 4,875 USD.
+After all, the tuition rate for graduate studies at Martin Luther College is 4,320 USD to 6,480 USD.

 Martin Luther College’s mission is to prepare a class of Christian witnesses who are competent to meet the church demands of the Wisconsin Evangelical Lutheran Synod (WELS), qualified to inform the Word of God faithfully, and follow the Lutheran Confessions in the Book of Concord.
 The school strengthens the students in a glorified spirit of love for God and his Word.
 It continues to draw in international students, especially those that want to pursue religious courses.